If you’re considering getting involved in horse racing as an owner then we recommend racehorse syndication as the affordable and sensible way to go.

 If 10 people formed a syndicate and purchased a 10% share in a racehorse, then each member of the syndicate would be up for 1% of purchase price, syndicate costs, and all ongoing costs.

-If you managed a syndicate of 10 people and each person paid $30 per month into a dedicated account in the name of the syndicate then that would generally be plenty for the ongoing costs of the horse, especially once the horse is racing and earning prizemoney.
+If you managed a syndicate of 10 people and each person paid $40 per month into a dedicated account in the name of the syndicate, then that would be plenty for the ongoing costs.

-If your horse is good enough to win a few races then the extra money saved can pay for photos and days to the races for the syndicate.
+If your horse is good enough to win a few races then the extra money saved can pay for photos and syndicate race days.

-Check out the latest Australian Thoroughbred Bloodstock racehorse syndications now.
+Check out the latest Australian Thoroughbred Bloodstock horse racing syndicates available today.